Travel Jamaica | Jamaica Vacations, Reggae, JerkNavigation

 Visit the birthplace and burial site of Bob Marley, the most legendary reggae artist ever.
 Nine Mile is a small town high in the mountains of beautiful Saint Ann.
 The winding road can be treacherous in parts, but the rural scenery is well worth the drive.
 Continue on to Brown's Town to see old great houses, historic churches and the well-known produce market (M, W, Sat) .

 This is the heavenly, sweet and peaceful Jamaica that feeds MY soul and brings me joy.
 Go out there and absorb some of it for yourself!
 "If we sit with an increasing stillness of the body, and attune our mind to the sky or to the ocean or to the myriad stars at night, or any other indicators of vastness, the mind gradually stills and the heart is filled with quiet joy."
 [Ravi Ravindra]

-So, go out & explore the beauty, music and culture of Jamaica.
-We hope you'll eat in local cookshops and support local merchants.
-Just remember to always KEEP IT JIGGY!
+Explore the beauty, music, culture & people of Jamaica by eating in local cookshops and supporting local merchants.
+And always KEEP IT JIGGY!

 Jamaica is part of the Greater Antilles, located in the northwestern Caribbean Sea, directly south of Cuba (it's the island in ORANGE on this map).
 Jamaica is about 90-minutes by air from Miami.

 Jamaica is the largest English-speaking nation in the Caribbean and the 3rd largest island overall, spanning 4,320 sq.mi. (a bit smaller than Connecticut).